marcosalvalaggio/edamame/README.md

 ```python
 eda.identify_types(data)
 ```
+Parameters:

+* **data**: A pandas dataframe.

-passing a dataframe the function display the result of the **.dtypes** method and returns a list with the name of the quantitative/numerical columns and a list with the name of the columns identified as "object" by pandas.
+Passing a dataframe the function display the result of the **.dtypes** method and returns a list with the name of the quantitative/numerical columns and a list with the name of the columns identified as "object" by pandas.

 ### Convert numerical columns to categorical